IEvangelist/davidpine.net/content/blog/overriding-default-di.md

 ## Logging

-Luckily <a href="https://docs.microsoft.com/en-us/aspnet/core/fundamentals/logging" target="_blank">`ASP.NET Core Logging`</a> is simple to use and is a first-class citizen within `ASP.NET Core`.
+Luckily {{< url-link "`ASP.NET Core Logging`" "https://docs.microsoft.com/en-us/aspnet/core/fundamentals/logging" >}} is simple to use and is a first-class citizen within `ASP.NET Core`.

 In the **Logging** repository there is an extension method namely
-<a href="https://github.com/aspnet/Logging/blob/dev/src/Microsoft.Extensions.Logging/LoggingServiceCollectionExtensions.cs" target="_blank">`AddLogging`</a>, here is what it
+{{< url-link "`AddLogging`" "https://github.com/aspnet/Logging/blob/dev/src/Microsoft.Extensions.Logging/LoggingServiceCollectionExtensions.cs" >}}, here is what it
 looks like:

 ```csharp